MoSadri/Thesis_2023/README.md

 - Input: ../data/berkeley_speech_dataset.csv
 - Output: ../data/balanced_dataset.csv

-The second program: **count_groups.py** is a simple script to print out the actual number of groups resulting from the first program.
+The second program: **count_groups.py** is a simple script to print out the actual number of groups resulting from the first program. <br>
 As there are overlaps between different targeted groups, it is useful to obtain the percentage of each targeted group produced.

-Input: ../data/balanced_dataset.csv
+- Input: ../data/balanced_dataset.csv
-Output: ../output/balanced_groups_counts.txt
+- Output: ../output/balanced_groups_counts.txt

-The third program: **generate_trained_model.ipynb** is a Jupyter Notebook script to generate the trained model that needs to be passed into the speech classifier program.
-This program will produce 5 files with a .pkl extension, which need to be passed to speech_classifier.py.
+The third program: **generate_trained_model.ipynb** is a Jupyter Notebook script to generate the trained model that needs to be passed into the speech classifier program. <br> This program will produce 5 files with a .pkl extension, which need to be passed to speech_classifier.py.

-Input: ../data/balanced_dataset.csv
+- Input: ../data/balanced_dataset.csv
-Output:
+- Output:

 1. ../data/balanced_model.pkl
 2. ../data/balanced_tfidf.pkl